doscsy12/network_sci_analysis/README.md

 ## 2. Disease network
 Networks (and network simulation), are a key tool in trying to predict the spread of worldwide pandemics.
 Many governments use modelling and simulation software (such as Gleamviz) to help them make decisions during an epidemic outbreak.
 Here, the aim is to build a simple model of disease spread on different artificial networks and investigate different vaccination strategies to try and prevent/ slow down the spread of the pandemic.

-The network built here is based on the stocastic SIR (Susceptible, Infected, Removed) model, where *alpha* and *beta* describe the rate of removal (fraction of people moving from Infected to Removed) and the rate of infection (fraction of people moving from Susceptible to Infected) respectively.
+The network built here is based on the stochastic SIR (Susceptible, Infected, Removed) model, where *alpha* and *beta* describe the rate of removal (fraction of people moving from Infected to Removed) and the rate of infection (fraction of people moving from Susceptible to Infected) respectively.
 There is a level of known and unknown parameters, which is somewhat realistic, since governments may only have **some** information and data for different aspects of the pandemic.

 Having **any** vaccination strategy delays the average peak time and decreases the average total infected, compared to not having any vaccination strategy.
 Vaccinating the node (person) with the highest degree will be more effective against the disease, since the person will have the most personal interactions with other people.
 In reality, it is hard to implement, because should we vaccinate people based on the number of 'friends' in facebook/ instagram?